ECS Student Support and Resources

 VUW InformationStudent Learning Services aims to develop independent and active learners at all levels of tertiary study.
 Go to their workshops or book a one-to-one appointment to enhance your writing, reading, research, maths, and general study skills.
 Learn how to get the most out of your studies, manage your research, and improve your assignments.
 You can also view their offerings and be proactive about your upskilling!
 Visit Victoria Info Ihonui for guidance, help, directions, and information.
 You can find them outside the library entrance.
 They will help with general library assistance and learning support, as well as Justice of the Peace and a Community Constable.

 Technical AssistanceECS has its own network, so if you need assistance, please reference the Get Help page.
-Information Technology Services manages your
+Digital Solutions manages your